ppeccin/javatari/Readme.txt

 Version 1.11
 ============
-- New Settings Dialog
+- New Settings Window
-- About and Help page
 - Configurable Controls
+- Help and About pages

 Previous Versions: